UpGoerFive/Diagnosing-Pneumonia_CNN/README.md

 The effectiveness of this classification model will be measured by how well it predicts the PNEUMONIA case and the Normal case.

 ## Analysis Questions
-- Are the images for the chest X-rays are clear enough to build a model?
+- Are the images for the chest X-rays clear enough to build a model?
 - Are the two classes (Normal & Pneumonia) imbalanced or balanced?

 ## Data & Methods